SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/add-price-list.md

 # Add a price list

-It’s not uncommon to use different price lists for different times of the year or for specific campaigns you may want to run.
+It is not uncommon to use different price lists for different times of the year or for specific campaigns you may want to run.

 Customizing price lists helps your salespeople use the correct price details without having to waste time on double checking them.
 You, as an administrator, can determine when a certain price list should be used by using limited validity.